rhazeDev/mazerunner/README.md

 5. Use the following controls to navigate through the maze:
    - Arrow keys or WASD: Move the player
    - Spacebar: Shoot bullets (if you have them)
-   - P: Pause the game
+   - ESC: Pause the game
-   - ESC: Return to the main menu

 ## Game Elements

 - **Player**: The character you control